 Do VOIP phone systems require installation of special cabling?

 No, as long as your office is wired for LAN internet access, no additional cabling is required.

 Yes, an IP phone system requires either IP phones or “softphones”.
-Manufacturers of IP phones include Polycom, Snom, Gigaset, Tiptel, Yealink, 8×8, and Alcatel.
+Manufacturers of VOIP phones include Polycom, Snom, Gigaset, Tiptel, Yealink, 8×8, and Alcatel.
 A softphone is a piece of software that allows a computer to act like a telephone.
 Users dial using the keypad and use a microphone and headset plugged into the computer.